Cyclic redundancy check: Data integrity

 as a result, even if the CRC is encrypted with a stream cipher that uses XOR as its combining operation (or mode of block cipher which effectively turns it into a stream cipher, such as OFB or CFB), both the message and the associated CRC can be manipulated without knowledge of the encryption key; this was one of the well-known design flaws of the Wired Equivalent Privacy (WEP) protocol.

 Computation

 To compute an n-bit binary CRC, line the bits representing the input in a row, and position the (n + 1)-bit pattern representing the CRC's divisor (called a "polynomial") underneath the left end of the row.

 In this example, we shall encode 14 bits of message with a 3-bit CRC, with a polynomial x^{3} + x + 1.
 The polynomial is written in binary as the coefficients; a 3rd-degree polynomial has 4 coefficients (1x^{3} + 0x^{2} + 1x + 1).
 In this case, the coefficients are 1, 0, 1 and 1.
 The result of the calculation is 3 bits long, which is why it is called a 3-bit CRC.
-However, you need 4 bits to explicitly state the polynomial.
+However, 4 bits are needed to explicitly state the polynomial.

 Start with the message to be encoded: